The Best Smoked Pork Shoulder

 Use this list to check your pantry before getting started!
 For the full ingredient list and instructions, check out the FREE printable recipe card at the bottom of this post.

-- Pork Shoulder – Bone-in or boneless (also called pork butt or Boston butt).
+- Pork Shoulder – Bone-in or boneless may be used (also called pork butt or Boston butt).

-- Dry Rub – Use your favorite rub or try my Homemade Southwestern Pork Rub.
+- Dry Rub – Use your favorite rub or try my southwestern pork rub, which is what I usually use.

-How to Smoke Pork Shoulder on a Traeger
+How to Smoke a Pork Shoulder on a Traeger

 Smoking a pork shoulder involves five key steps: trim, brine, score, rub, and smoke.
 Here’s a step-by-step overview: